MRH-66/SmartRoute-VRP/LOCATION_GUIDE.md

 ## How to Add Locations in SmartRoute

-There are **4 different ways** to add factory and depot locations in SmartRoute:
+There are **4 different ways** to add factory and pickup_spot locations in SmartRoute:

 ---